mimersql/MimerPy/doc/mimerpy.rst

     * *maxconnections* -- Maximum number of connections in the pool.
 If '*maxconnections*' = `0` or unspecified, the pool will be unlimited in size.
     * *block* -- Behavior when there are no available connections.
-If '*block*' = `False` or unspecified, a :exc:`~MimerPoolExhausted` will be trown if there are no available connections, otherwise the :meth:`MimerPool.get_connection` will block until a connection is available.
+If '*block*' = `False` or unspecified, a :exc:`~MimerPoolExhausted` will be thrown if there are no available connections, otherwise the :meth:`MimerPool.get_connection` will block until a connection is available.
     * *deep_health_check* -- More extensive test of the connection state when getting a connection from the pool.
       If '*deep_health_check*' = `True`, a simple query is made to verify the connection before returning it.